HeZeBang/HollyDDL/README.md

 1. Clone the repo
 2. For frontend
    - Use `npm` to install dependencies
-    - Run `npm start` to start dev server
+   - Run `npm run build` to build frontend
 3. For bakcend
    - Use `pip` to install dependencies
    - Use `python -m api.index` to start backend server

 ## License